Midtown Atlanta

-Midtown Atlanta, or Midtown, is a high-density commercial and residential neighborhood of Atlanta, Georgia.
+Midtown Atlanta, or Midtown for short, is a high-density commercial and residential neighborhood of Atlanta, Georgia.
 The exact geographical extent of the area is ill-defined due to differing definitions used by the city, residents, and local business groups.
 However, the commercial core of the area is anchored by a series of high-rise office buildings, condominiums, hotels, and high-end retail along Peachtree Street between North Avenue and 17th Street.
 Midtown, situated between Downtown to the south and Buckhead to the north, is the second-largest business district in Metro Atlanta.
 In 2011, Midtown had a resident population of 41,681 and a business population of 81,418.